 Can dog rabies be eliminated in Africa?

-More than just vaccine is needed to eliminate dog rabies.
+More than just vaccine is needed to eliminate brucellosis.
 Many processes like systemic surveillance and public engagement are also necessary.
 The following text provides information about components of a One Health disease elimination.

-Dog rabies control and elimination by dog mass vaccination is effective, and in this way, dog rabies has been strongly reduced or even eliminated in several countries (Hampson et al. 2007).
+Brucellosis control by livestock mass vaccination and subsequent test-and-slaughter is effective and in this way brucellosis has been eliminated in several countries.
 Yet, its control is stagnating or even re-emerging in many parts of the world, especially in Africa and Asia.
-Depending on the context, the cross-sector nature of dog rabies involving dogs, other mammals and humans requires a systemic integrated approach when aiming towards elimination.
-While effective vaccines are available to interrupt dog rabies transmission and protect exposed humans, control and elimination of dog rabies is not merely an operational problem.
-It is a science challenged by the complexity of the processes involved and by the fundamental properties of the biology of dog rabies.
+Depending on the context, the cross-sector nature of brucellosis involving wildlife, livestock and humans requires a systemic integrated approach when aiming towards elimination.
+However, the public health and animal health sectors work in too much separation from one another.
+While research on better vaccines is urgent and on-going, control and elimination of brucellosis is not merely an operational problem.
+Control and elimination of brucellosis is a science challenge because of complexity in the involved processes and the way in which these processes contribute to fundamental properties of the biology of brucellosis.
+From a matrix mathematical point of view, a brucellosis intervention aimed at elimination can be considered as a major perturbation leading towards a disease free equilibrium state.
+Here the different components of a science of brucellosis elimination involving all actors in public and animal health are outlined.

 Social determinants and public engagement

-Effective interventions against dog rabies rely on important enabling public conditions.
-Not only do public or private veterinary services need to be sufficiently staffed in order to be able to cover the area of intervention, but sufficient human and veterinary laboratory capacity with the ability to diagnose dog rabies and possibly even characterise virus isolates is needed.
-Implementing dog rabies mass vaccination requires sufficient public funds and the managerial capacity to organise and operate vaccination teams.
-Above all a societal consensus is needed by including all actors in transdisciplinary stakeholder processes (Hirsch Hadorn et al. 2008).
-Thereby all involved stakeholders contribute to identify priority actions and create trust between the different actors in dog rabies control actions (Schelling et al. 2008).
+Effective interventions against brucellosis rely on important enabling public conditions.
+Both public and private veterinary services need to be sufficiently staffed and able to cover the area of intervention.
+Sufficient human and veterinary laboratory capacity is needed, along with the ability to characterize isolated bacterial strains.
+Implementing test-and-slaughter control schemes requires sufficient public funding to compensate farmers for culled stock and a relatively corruption-free environment.
+Above all, a societal consensus is needed, which is only achieved by including all actors in so called ‘transdisciplinary’ stakeholder processes (Hirsch Hadorn et al. 2008).
+Through this process, all involved stakeholders contribute to identify priority actions and this should create trust between them (Schelling et al. 2007).

 - Equity effectiveness

-The effectiveness of an intervention is the product of the vaccine efficacy times the achieved coverage.
-The coverage, or proportion of animals effectively reached by mass vaccination, is determined by the vaccine availability, accessibility, affordability, acceptability and adequacy.
-Furthermore, it depends on the service provider compliance and the adherence to mass vaccination by the animal holder (Obrist et al. 2007).
+The effectiveness of an intervention is a multiplicative rather than additive process: for example, the product of the vaccine efficacy times the achieved coverage.
+The coverage, in other words, the proportion of animals effectively reached by a mass vaccination, is determined by the vaccine availability, accessibility, affordability, acceptability and adequacy.
+Further, it depends on the service provider compliance and the adherence to the mass vaccination by the animal holder (Obrist et al. 2007).
+An understanding of the determinants of the effectiveness of an intervention requires a close interdisciplinary collaboration between, among others, vaccine biology, health systems research, health economics, social and cultural sciences and animal health.
+Even if all intervention factors have a relatively high performance, they are all related to each other in a multiplicative way (Zinsstag et al. 2011a).

-From our research on dog rabies elimination in African cities and brucellosis control in Mongolia, we have learned that, above all, the monitoring and evaluation of vaccination coverage is a critical element for the follow up of an effective intervention (Kayali et al. 2003).
-Often, the basic principles of random sampling proportional to size are not understood, and it does not help if vaccination coverage assessments are only done in vaccinated dogs.
-A basic epidemiological understanding is essential for a successful implementation of a mass vaccination campaign.
-Vaccination coverage data, ie the proportion of effectively vaccinated animals, combined with field epidemiological seroprevalence and sequence data of isolated strains can be used to validate the effectiveness of the intervention as predicted by models like the ones cited above (Zinsstag et al. 2005).
+From our research on dog rabies elimination in African cities and brucellosis control in Mongolia, we have learned that above all, the monitoring and evaluation of vaccination coverage is a critical element for the follow up of an effective intervention.
+Often, the basic principles of random sampling proportional to size are not understood and it is insufficient if vaccination coverage assessments are only done in vaccinated herds.
+A basic epidemiological understanding is essential for successful implementation of a mass vaccination campaign.
+Vaccination coverage data, ie the proportion of effectively vaccinated animals, combined with field epidemiological seroprevalence and sequence data from isolated strains can be used to validate the effectiveness of the intervention as predicted by models like the ones cited above (Zinsstag et al. 2005a).

 The way forward